 If you have an employer-specific work permit, you generally need to apply for a new work permit to change employers.
 If you have an open work permit, you can work for any employer without applying for a new permit.

 Yes!
 Canadian work experience can significantly boost your Express Entry CRS score.
 Many workers transition to permanent residence through Express Entry, Provincial Nominee Programs, or the Canadian Experience Class after gaining qualifying work experience in Canada.
+Use our free CRS calculator to estimate how many points your Canadian experience adds.

 A BOWP allows you to continue working in Canada while waiting for your permanent residence application to be processed.
 It's available to work permit holders who have applied for PR through certain economic immigration programs.